wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-more-flows/includes/7-flow-recurring.md

 ## Create the flow

-1. Launch Microsoft Flow and sign in using your organizational account.
+1. Launch Power Automate and sign in using your organizational account.
 1. In the left pane, select **My flows**.
 1. Select **New**, and then select **Create from blank**.